mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

-- **Unit 1: Getting Started:** In Unit 1 we will introduce the programming environment and the tools you will be using during the course of study.
-You will also write your a few elementary programs.
+- **Unit 1: Getting Started:** In Unit 1 we will introduce the programming environment and the tools you will use in the course.
+You will also write several elementary programs.

 <p>&nbsp;</p>

-- **Unit 2: Simple Data Types and Operations.** In Unit 2 we introduce Python simple data types and operations.
-We can think of the simple data types as the atoms of the language.
-Everything that follows builds on the simples.
+- **Unit 2: Simple Objects.** In Unit 2 we introduce Python's simple objects and operations on them.
+We can think of simple objects as the atoms of the language.
+Everything that follows will builds on the simples.

 <p>&nbsp;</p>

 - **Unit 3: String Methods.** In Unit 3 we study a variety of string methods.
 Strings are sequences of characters.
 In the unit we will introduce concepts that are also critical to the study of collections.